 Collecting a Sample

-The Official Sampling Procedure (PDF) provide complete instructions to ensure you collect an accurate sample safely.
+See the "Ag-Lime Sampling Procedure", under Forms + Resources for complete instructions to ensure you collect an accurate sample safely.
 Each sample:

 - must be at least 5-10 pounds

 - must have an identification label on each container

 - must be contained in an air and water tight container that is sturdy enough for shipping.

 If any deviations from the official sampling method are needed you must notify Ed Kaiser prior to the time of sampling.
 You must state the deviations and demonstrate why such deviations are necessary.
 Only safety or other similarly related reasons will be considered as acceptable deviations from the official sampling procedure.

 Submitting a Sample and Results

 Once collected, the samples must be analyzed by the University of Minnesota Soil Testing Laboratory.
 The Liming Materials Analysis Sheet can be downloaded from the University of Minnesota Minnesota Agricultural Liming Materials website.
 Submit the completed form with your samples and mail them to the University of Minnesota Soil Testing Laboratory.

 Once you receive your results, submit the analysis results to the MDA using the Ag Lime Analysis Submission Form, Ag Lime Analysis Submission Form.
 The University of Minnesota will not forward analysis results to the MDA.